scriptotek/python-novice-inflammation/_episodes/07-cond.md

 > ~~~
 > {: .language-python}
 >
-> Now, try to modify the code to count the number of dissenting opinions by using an `if` test with `opinion["type"]`:
+> Now, try to modify the code to count the number of dissenting opinions by using an `if` test with `opinion["type"]`.
+> If you find a dissent, you will need to increase the variable `dissent_count`:
 >
 > ~~~
 > import requests